Henry Jordan: Professional career

+Jordan, (right) with Willie Davis (left), sacking Len Dawson in Super Bowl I.

-Jordan was selected in the fifth round of the 1957 NFL draft by the Cleveland Browns.
-He played in every Browns game for two years (1957-58), but did not start any.
+Jordan was selected 52nd overall in the fifth round of the 1957 NFL draft by the Cleveland Browns.
+He played in every Browns game for two years (1957–58), but did not start any.
 After two years, the Browns traded him for a fourth round draft choice to the Green Bay Packers in Vince Lombardi's first season.
-He would go on to play for Green Bay from 1959-1969, as an integral part of five championship teams.
+He would go on to play for Green Bay from 1959 to 1969, as an integral part of five championship teams.

 In 1959, Lombardi started Jordan in all 12 games at right defensive tackle.
 In 1960, he started at both defensive tackle positions, with 7.5 quarterback sacks and five fumble recoveries.
 He was selected first-team All-Pro by the Associated Press (AP) and United Press International (UPI).
 He also played in the 1960 Pro Bowl.
 The Packers reached the 1960 NFL Championship game, with Jordan starting at right defensive tackle, but lost to the Philadelphia Eagles.
 17–13.

 The 1961 Packers went on to win the NFL Championship game, defeating the New York Giants 37–0, Jordan again starting at right defensive tackle.
 In 1961, he had 8.5 sacks during the regular season, and was again named first-team All-Pro by the AP and UPI, as well as by the Newspaper Enterprise Association (NEA); and once again chosen to play in the Pro Bowl.
 The Packers won the NFL championship over the Giants again in 1962 with Jordan at right tackle.
 He had 8.5 sacks, an interception and a fumble recovery during the regular season, and was named first-team All Pro by the AP and second-team All Pro by the NEA and UPI.